 - Select Service in Administrative Tool in OS, and set following service Startup Type to Manual.

 - EXPRESSCLUSTER

 - EXPRESSCLUSTER Event

 - EXPRESSCLUSTER Manager

 - EXPRESSCLUSTER Old API Support

 - EXPRESSCLUSTER Server

 - EXPRESSCLUSTER Transaction

 - EXPRESSCLUSTER Web Alert

 - 2. Shutdown the server.

 - 3. If the shared disk is used, please unplug all disk cables connected to the server because disk filtering will be disabled after uninstallation.

 - 4. Turn on the server.

-- 5. In Control Panel in OS, click Add or Remove Programs.
+- 5. In Control Panel in OS, click Programs and Features.

-- 6. Select EXPRESSCLUSTER Server and remove it.
+- 6. Select EXPRESSCLUSTER Server, and then click Uninstall.

-- 7. The EXPRESSCLUSTER Server Setup dialog box is displayed.
+- The EXPRESSCLUSTER Server Setup dialog box is displayed.

 - 8. Click Yes in the uninstallation confirmation dialog box.
 If you click No, uninstallation will be canceled.

 - 9. If the SNMP service is started, the message to confirm to stop the SNMP service is displayed.
 Click Yes.
 If you click No, uninstallation will be canceled.